gatsbyjs/gatsby/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

--What kind of changes are being added/changed by this PR?
+- What kind of changes are being added/changed by this PR?

--Are there any existing features that might be affected due to this PR?
+- Are there any existing features that might be affected due to this PR?

 <!-- Write a brief description of the changes introduced by this PR -->